rodrickhmmm/rodrickhmmm/README.md

 </div>

-## 👤 &nbsp;About me
+## About me

-I'm Rodri, a student who mostly lives in Python — writing small GUI tools and just fooling around with random ideas — with a growing interest in web and embedded dev on the side.
+I'm Rodri, a student who loves software engineering, and mostly lives in Python - writing small GUI tools and just fooling around with random ideas.
+I have also growing interest in web development on the side.

 ```bash
 rodri@github:~$ cat about.txt